AdaCore/spark2014/docs/ug/tutorial.rst

 .. code-block:: bash

    $ gnatmake -gnata -f test_search.adb
-   $ test_search
+   $ ./test_search
-   > raised SYSTEM.ASSERTIONS.ASSERT_FAILURE : contract cases overlap for subprogram linear_search
+   > raised SYSTEM.ASSERTIONS.ASSERT_FAILURE : contract cases overlap for subprogram search

 It appears that two contract cases for ``Search`` are activated at the same time!
 More information can be generated at run time if the code is